 Every new barn, therefore, was a “new and improved” version compared with past efforts — not only in construction materials and techniques, but also in orientation to the sun and prevailing winds, as well as in accessibility and general efficiency.

 There were no blueprints for barns.
-The builder often brought knowledge from his home country and also gained knowledge from neighboring barns in his construction.
+The builder often brought knowledge from his home country and also gained knowledge from neighboring barns.
 The characteristic looks that we associate with barns are the result of this natural evolution.
-Most of what we learned through this natural evolution is still widely employed in the barns of small farms today.

 Early farmers didn’t paint their barns at all.
 Why waste money on paint?
-However, by the late 1700's, farmers began to look for a way to protect their wood barns from the elements.
-It was a functional need, not a decor decision.
+But by the late 1700s, farmers began looking for a way to protect their wood barns from the elements.
+It was a functional need, not a decision based upon aesthetics.

-Farmers made their own paint, usually with a mix of skimmed milk, lime, and red iron oxide earth pigments - which had a red tint.
-This created a plastic like coating that hardened quickly and lasted for years.
+Farmers made their own paint, usually with a mix of skim milk, lime, and red iron oxide earth pigments, which had a red tint.
+This created a plastic-like coating that hardened quickly and lasted for years.
 Linseed oil was subsequently added to the recipe to provide the necessary soaking quality.

 Mixing the oxide into the paint protected the wood from mold and moss (which caused decay) and also resulted in a deep red color.
-It so happens that darker colors also absorb more of the sun’s rays and kept buildings warmer in the wintertime.
+Darker colors also absorb more of the sun’s rays and kept buildings warmer in the wintertime.
 Thus, the American “barn red” was born.